coidng21/movie-website/README.md

 8. create new terminal and cd client and run npm run dev
 9. Now, you can successfully run the application.

-Hope you enjoy this application😁
+Hope you enjoy this application 😁